Choose Language

 The California Secretary of State Students Vote Project tracks college student voter registration through the following methods:

-• If you meet the criteria above, please use the following link to register to vote: registertovote.ca.gov/?t=s.
+• If you meet the criteria above, please register to vote using the college student voter registration link.

-• This unique link will allow the name of the college you attend to be included in your voter registration.
+• This college student voter registration link (https://registertovote.ca.gov/collegestudents) will allow the name of the college you attend to be included in your voter registration.